Extends Inspector

 About attribute binding

-Because this information is very cumbersome, Cocos Creator contains some expansion for Vue directives, including v-prop
+Because this information is very cumbersome, Cocos Creator contains some expansion for Vue directives, including v-prop, v-value, v-readonly and v-disable.

 <ui-button v-readonly = "target.foo.attrs.readonly"> Foo </ui-button>